shane-devers/Prog2/README.md

 This button allows the user to sign in using a Google account.
 The first time a user logs in using a Google account, they will be prompted to create a username and choose a profile picture for their account.
 Users need to be logged in in order to upload new recipes to the site.

 ### Add New Recipe
 This button brings up a modal which allows the user to enter the details of a new recipe they wish to upload to the website.
 They need to add the title, description, ingredients (with quantities and units), directions, and a picture of the thing being made.
-When the OK button is clicked, the site checks that the user is logged in a nd if so, uploads the recipe to the server, otherwise it informs the user that they must sign in before uploading a recipe.
+When the OK button is clicked, the site checks that the user is logged in and if so, uploads the recipe to the server, otherwise it informs the user that they must sign in before uploading a recipe.

 ### Search Bar
 Recipes whose titles contain the string entered into the search bar will be returned.